home paraverse press new books reviews for all books errata for all books glosses for all books haiku

 IPOOH

-The Fifth Season, IPOOH Volume I = 2000 haiku re.
+The Fifth Season -- poems for the re-creation of the world.
+IPOOH Vol. I = 2000 haiku re.
 20 themes of New Year's Haiku (shinnenbu), published on the Chinese luni-solar New Year, 2007 of 2007.
 Description.
+Perhaps a new name would help.
+Poems to Re-create the World -- New Year Haiku from Japan?
+Read it yourself at Google Books and give me your opinion!

 Rise, Ye Sea Slugs!
 (2003) Already a classic!
 Almost 1000 haiku, all about sea cucumbers (namako) on the average 200 years old, in the original Japanese, with romanization and multiple translations , arranged metaphorically and seasoned with natural history of both the scientific and the quirky ilk. ($25., 480 pg.)
-See: newbooks.htm risesample reviews risenews
+See: newbooks.htm risesample reviews risenews.
+The news has not been updated in a long time, but it keeps selling.

 Fly-ku (2004).
-Includes the discovery of a senryu behind Issa's famous fly who begs for mercy and explains why the anthropomorphism is largely a product of translation and inevitable because of accidents of language (220 pgs. $15). newbooks.htm fly-ku descriptionfly-ku review fly-ku sample.
+Includes the discovery of a senryu behind Issa's famous fly who begs for mercy and explains why the anthropomorphism is largely a product of translation and inevitable because of accidents of language (220 pgs. $15). newbooks.htm fly-ku description fly-ku review fly-ku sample.

 Cherry Blossom Epiphany (2006-7).
 Exciting drunken bashes, erotic metaphor, philosophic reverie.
 The translated haiku about cherry blossoms and their viewing include a score of waka, for unlike the case with sea cucumber, this haiku theme predates haikai and about 100 ku by Sogi a renga (linked-verse) master that predate the generally accepted date for the start of haiku by hundreds of years.
 Official date of publication was the Spring Equinox of 2007.
 A description including the table of contents and cataloging info is here.
 Reviews here!
 With 3,000 translated ku, this 740 pp book of the Poetry and Philosophy of a Flowering Tree is not expensive at $39.

-Hot Haiku, Cold Haiku (2007) Where haiku can indulge in the game of hyperbole.
+Hot Haiku, Cold Haiku (201?)
+Where haiku can indulge in the game of hyperbole.
 Want to do this book with students, if possible.
 20% done.

-Cicada (2007) Includes Lafcadio Hearn essay/collected cicada poems.
+Cicada (201?).
+Includes Lafcadio Hearn essay/collected cicada poems.
 Will need a sound track.
 40% done.

-Swellfish Soup (?)
+Swellfish Soup (201?).
 Life and death in haiku.
 Waiting for pictures.
 50% done.

-Mosquito Boast (?)
+Mosquito Boast (201?).
 I will need to add many of my own haiku to this one, for I live without screens and do not dislike female mosquitoes for i tell myself they are looking out after my health as the loss of iron (with my blood) will increase my longevity if malaria doesn't kill me . . .10% done.

-Other (crazier) haiku, senryu & kyoka.
+& kyoka.

 The Mullet in the Maid -- and the man in the ray (Fall 2006?).
 Erotic marine life in senryu, haiku and folksong.
 50% done.